Before You Begin

 Important!
 Any agents that do not check in with the old console and receive an updated alias list will be stranded when the old console is turned off.

-Tip: You will avoid stranding any agents if you are using Protect Cloud synchronization as a fallback failover destination.
-If for some reason the agents cannot locate the new console, if you have enabled the use of Protect Cloud synchronization in the agent policy, the agents will have the ability to check in with the cloud.
+Tip: You will avoid stranding any agents if you are using Security Controls Cloud synchronization as a fallback failover destination.
+If for some reason the agents cannot locate the new console, if you have enabled the use of Security Controls Cloud synchronization in the agent policy, the agents will have the ability to check in with the cloud.

-If you are using Protect Cloud synchronization, perform a full update by selecting Tools > Options > Protect Cloud sync and then clicking Force full update now.
+If you are using Security Controls Cloud synchronization, perform a full update by selecting Tools > Options > Security Controls Cloud sync and then clicking Force full update now.
 This will ensure that the agent policy data contained on the cloud service is up to date.

 Upgrading to a More Current Version of SQL Server